windmill-labs/windmill/frontend/README_DEV.md

 # Developing

-## Starting the Development Server
+## Starting The Development Server

 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server: